Build your first connector

 name: "object",

-hint: "Type in the object you would like to test your connection with",
+hint: "Enter the object you plan to use to test your connection.",

 }